 Development of Fine Motor Skills

 Fine motor skills entail the use of the smaller muscles which control the thumb, fingers, and the hand as a whole.
 These are essential for everyday activities including brushing their teeth, zipping and unzipping a jacket, holding a crayon, and writing.
-Fine motor skills can be developed through Montessori materials, play with interlocking blocks, art projects like drawing or coloring, playing with modelling clay, shaping paper into planes or boats, and many more.
+Fine motor skills can be developed through Montessori materials, play with interlocking blocks, art projects like drawing or colouring, playing with modelling clay, shaping paper into planes or boats, and many more.

 Motor development is crucial to the overall development of a child.
 It is an important way where a child cognitively and physically learns and grows by aiding in hand and eye coordination, developing self-confidence, balance, and providing the child with a sense of their emerging abilities.